 Walt Disney World

 The Disney theme parks are actually quite far apart from each other.
-If you’re staying at any of the 25 official Disney World Resort properties you can enjoy free transportation from the Orlando Airport.
 Within Walt Disney World, transportation between Disney’s hotels, parks, and the Disney Springs shopping area is free to anyone.

 Beyond Disney World

 Universal Orlando Resort, known especially for its Harry Potter attractions, thrill rides, and Universal’s Volcano Bay water park, is located on the south side of Orlando (northeast of Walt Disney World).
 There is a cluster of hotels centered around this area.

 SeaWorld Orlando, Aquatica, and Discovery Cove are also in Orlando, but a little further south of Universal.
 The Orange County Convention Center, a popular destination for families attending big events like the annual volleyball tourmant in June that plays host to over 3,000 teams, is located about a mile from SeaWorld.